Wonderful service from start to finish.

 What are nitrates?

 Nitrates are chemicals found in agriculture and domestic waste water.
-Their continued entry into the water supplies has led to the increase in a process called eutrophication.
+Their continued entry into the water supplies has led to the increase of a process called eutrophication.
 This causes an excess of green algae to grow that prevents all other organisms from surviving in that area, which subsequently has a devastating effect on marine and bird life.
 Natural England therefore advised that new housing developments and tourism-related projects in the Solent region be stopped unless they can be shown to be ‘nitrate neutral’ to safeguard the protected areas of the Solent and Southampton Water Special Protection Area.

-The advice is though, not binding, and as a result the Isle of Wight, New Forest and Southampton Councils are continuing to grant planning permissions.
+The advice is not binding however, and as a result the Isle of Wight, New Forest and Southampton Councils are continuing to grant planning permissions.
 However, Fareham, Portsmouth, Havant, Gosport and East Hampshire have chosen to follow the advice and have placed all future decisions on hold until an appropriate solution is found.
 This has meant many housebuilders and developers are now left up in the air, as not only will no new planning applications be considered, but many existing applications will not get the results within the usual time frames, if at all.
 This decision will also impact those with a grant of a planning permission in principle but where the decision has not been formally issued yet, for example because of a pending s106 agreement.

 When can I apply for planning permission?